 What is this product used for?

-Aortic extract has been used by some people to help the blood vessels work better or to improve circulation.
-Some people use it to help protect their blood vessels from diseases or prevent stroke.
-Aortic extract is also used for treating leg ulcers.
+Aortic extract contains certain substances that are found in healthy blood vessels.
+It has been used to help blood vessels work better or to improve circulation.
+Some people use it to help protect blood vessels from diseases or help prevent stroke.
+Aortic extract has also been used for treating leg ulcers.